Last updated December 22, 2023

 Blue Zones are areas of the world with the highest concentration of people living to 100 years old.
 The people in these places share common habits and lifestyle practices, like eating a plant-based diet, consuming only moderate amounts of alcohol, exercising, getting enough sleep, having a sense of purpose and being part of a supportive social network.

 This is why they live happy and healthy lives.
-By studying Blue Zones, we can learn how to live happier and healthier lives, too.
+By studying the secrets of the Blue Zones, we can learn how to live happier and healthier lives, too.

 At Vacayou [pronounced VACAY – YOU], we believe that travel has the power to change lives.
 The power to revive, rejuvenate and redirect your inner wellness warrior.
 And that’s why we’re here.
 Vacayou brings the world of wellness travel to you!